-- Environmental management systems All five of the National Brands' factories have both ISO 14001 Environmental Management System and ISO 45001 Occupational Health and Safety Management System accreditation and performed well in F23 in retaining certification and showing improvement.
-The ISO 14001 quality management system enables the factories to identify and control the environmental impact of their activities; continually improve their environmental performance; and implement a systematic approach to setting environmental objectives and targets, achieving these, and demonstrating that they have been achieved.
+- Environmental management systems All five of the National Brands' factories have both ISO 14001 Environmental Management System and ISO 45001 Occupational Health and Safety Management System accreditation and performed well in F24 in retaining certification and showing improvement.
+The ISO 14001 environmental management system enables the factories to identify and control the environmental impact of their activities; continually improve their environmental performance; and implement a systematic approach to setting environmental objectives and targets, achieving these, and demonstrating that they have been achieved.
 I&J has the MSC's Chain of Custody Certification for sustainability in the fishing industry and the Aquaculture Stewardship Council Certification for sustainable abalone farming. - Energy conservation The energy shortage, and global efforts to reduce greenhouse gas emissions, make conserving energy a priority for the Company.
-Projects in past years include: improving the efficiencies of production machinery, equipment and processes; installation of energy-efficient, lower power consumption, LED lighting solutions; installation of electricity meters for the measurement of electricity consumption and consumption patterns; Demand Site Management Surveys by Eskom to enable the formulation of improvement plans; electrical load shifting where possible; installation of photovoltaic arrays; louvres to passively control heat gain; installation of energy efficient compressors at I&J Woodstock; an upgrade of the power factor correction to optimise energy demand at the Indigo Brands factory; the use of timers to reduce unnecessary running time of air-conditioning units; motion detection for lights where feasible; and upgrading of the air compressors to include variable speed drive and heat recovery functionality in order to provide warm water for ancillary processes.
+Projects in past years include: improving the efficiencies of production machinery, equipment and processes; installation of energy-efficient, lower power consumption, LED lighting solutions; installation of electricity meters for the measurement of electricity consumption and consumption patterns; Demand Site Management Surveys by Eskom to enable the formulation of improvement plans; electrical load shifting where possible; installation of photovoltaic arrays; louvres to passively control heat gain; energy efficiency improvements of the refrigeration system at I&J Woodstock; an upgrade of the power factor correction to optimise energy demand at the Indigo Brands factory; the use of timers to reduce unnecessary running time of air-conditioning units; motion detection for lights where feasible; and upgrading of the air compressors to include variable speed drive and heat recovery functionality in order to provide warm water for ancillary processes.
 National Brands, in particular, is formally defining its Energy Strategy, with specific initiatives at each site.
-Energy audits were done and actions plans to reduce energy usage were formulated and are being executed.
-There will be investment in F24 in energy measurement systems to determine real-time usage associated with different processes, inform energy usage reduction plans, and track progress.
-The Energy Strategy will also consider best technology for future energy needs, and determine opportunities for greener energy where possible.
+Energy audits were done, and action plans to reduce energy usage were formulated and are being executed.
+Investment took place in F24 to install energy measurement systems to determine real-time usage associated with different processes, inform energy usage reduction plans, monitor power quality, and track progress.
+The Energy Strategy will also consider best technology for future energy needs and determine opportunities for greener energy where possible.

-Some F23 energy initiatives included:
+Some F24 energy initiatives included: